 Related: Learn everything you need to know about Monstera Plants, Calathea, Fiddle Leaf Figs, Pilea Plants, Snake Plants, Spider Plants, and Golden Pothos.
 You can find lots more in our full Plants Archive.

-Buying air-plants: There are lots of places that you can get air plants from online (we bought ours here and here) and several different varieties to choose from.
+There are lots of places that you can get air plants from online (we bought ours here) and several different varieties to choose from.
 I recommend getting a multi-pack that has a few different kinds and sizes of plants to vary the look of your terrarium or planter.

 Make sure not to let your air plant sit in water or soil for extended periods of time.
 (They get their nutrients through their leaves, not through their roots.)

-Displaying your plants: I love the fact that you can display these plants in some unique ways (like here and here) since you don’t have to have a container for soil.
-We chose these simple hanging planters for our new studio, but I’m sure they won’t be the only air planters around for very long!
+I love the fact that you can display these plants in some unique ways (like this) since you don’t have to have a container for soil.
+We chose these simple hanging planters for our space, but I’m sure they won’t be the only air planters around for very long!

-Now that you know all about air plants, you can see why we think they are such a fun area of the plant world to dive into.
-Got any tips of your own to help keep air plants happy and healthy? xo.
+Now that you know all about these adorable plants, you can see why we think they are such a fun area of the plant world to dive into.
+Got any tips of your own to help keep these plants happy and healthy? xo.
 Laura